Skier Responsibility Code

 4. Whenever starting downhill or merging into a trail, look uphill and yield to others.

 5. Always use devices to help prevent runaway equipment.

 6. Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.

 7. Prior to using any lift, you must have the knowledge and ability to load, ride and unload safely.

-8. Inverted aerials are not allowed outside the terrain park.
+8. Inverted aerials are not recommended.

 9. Use of alcohol or drugs that impair the safety of yourself or others is not allowed.

 11. If you are involved in a collision with another skier/boarder you must stay at the scene until ski patrol arrives.